RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 }
 {% endhighlight %}

-Beside the fact that the small code leaks more than half a dozen globals, which makes some of us laughing and some of us crying, we see that `getUserName()` retrieves the user information from the `AppWeb` via CSOM and finally `onGetUserNameSuccess()` renders the `Hello username` message.
+Beside the fact that the small code leaks more than half a dozen globals, which makes some of us laugh and some of us cry, we see that `getUserName()` retrieves the user information from the `AppWeb` via CSOM and finally `onGetUserNameSuccess()` renders the `Hello username` message.

 **Checkpoint** So far everything was nice and easy I'd say and you shouldn't have an issue if you follow along.